 Sadly, nuts are a no-go in many work places and schools nowadays.
 So, our solution?

-Avocado!
+A creamy green fruit!
 Cashew nuts have met their match.

 The verdict is in.
 It works on everything.

-This recipe is vegan, gluten-free, and can be easily made oil-free.
+In case you're wondering, this is vegan, gluten-free, and can be easily made oil-free.

 🍲 Key ingredients